 The business started positively, gaining a number of potential clients and developing a strong sales pipeline.
 However, it lost momentum due to the founder's personal circumstances.
-Jenson investigated possible options once it became clear the founder no longer wished to continue with the business but ultimately struggled to find a viable alternative.
+Jenson investigated possible options but ultimately struggled to find a viable alternative.

 Eventually, Jenson was outvoted by Tapfuse's other shareholders, and the business was put into administration in December 2018.

 To date, JFP has made 19 EIS investments; the current failure rate in the portfolio is approximately 21%.
 In 2021, the fund achieved its first exit, delivering a return of 2.54x (including investment costs and excluding tax reliefs).
 Please note, past performance is not a guide to the future.

 The chart below shows the average performance of the total subscribed into the fund each tax year, based on valuations as at 28 February 2021, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.